 Janah’s in my head, “Find someone to go to Petaluma and refocus an abuser.
 Details on the site.”

 I scan the data, Joshua Faber, Silicon Valley rich, low profile, almost secretive.
 Not married, a companion, male.
 Both of them Teutonic, in the blond muscular sense.
 Joshua is short cropped hair, steely blues, unnamed partner is almost pretty, long blond hair, photo of him in nothing standing by a swimming pool.
 Partner can’t be more than fifteen.
 Sheesh, looks like a porn star, the kind we have on or VR sex programs, manscaped, tan all over.
-Got the whole package, smooth skin, muscular, not bodybuilder muscular, romance novel cover muscular.
+Got the whole package, smooth skin, muscular, not bodybuilder muscular, like the inevitable bare chest and six pack on a romance novel cover.

 Joshua is the bodybuilder.
 Today there are so many designer drugs, packing on muscle is a reasonable level of weightlifting and a few pills.
 I click the Surveillance photos.
 Dang, boy porn, Pretty Boy sucking cock, Joshua fucking him in the…you know.
 Fun for everyone.